Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte II - La Ville d'Ombre/Arc H - The Lost Soul.md

 # Design Notes: The Lost Soul
 The original module presents a number of interesting ideas and set pieces—the hag coven at Old Bonegrinder, the dream pastry addicts, Victor Vallakovich's teleportation circle, Stella Wachter's strange illness, and the betrayal of Leo Dilisnya—but ultimately fails to do anything interesting or meaningful with them.

-In the original module, the players have few to no hooks that lead them to take an interest in any of these elements, and those that *do* present any hooks (e.g., Morgantha's appearance in the village of Barovia) provide little narrative depth to actually explore.
+In the original module, the players have [](Arc%20M%20-%20Argynvost's%20Beacon.md) to take an interest in any of these elements, and those that *do* present any hooks (e.g., Morgantha's appearance in the village of Barovia) provide little narrative depth to actually explore.

 As such, this arc aims to comprehensively rework these stray narrative elements into a more cohesive whole that still remains true to the intent and flavor of the original module.